 If you are receiving financial aid/scholarships and at any point cancel or withdraw from your program, you may be required to repay any funds that have been awarded/distributed.
 You are also still responsible for any outstanding balance you many have.

 Federal law allows you to receive financial aid from your home university while attending study abroad programs sponsored by your home university or other institutions.
-Studying abroad may have a different fee structure from that of your home university so you should provide a copy of the USAC budget sheet to your Financial Aid office for any budget increases.
-A USAC budget sheet is available on your Student Gateway account.
+Studying abroad may have a different fee structure from that of your home university, so you should provide a copy of a USAC budget sheet to your Financial Aid office for any budget increases.
+A USAC budget sheet is available on your USAC Student Gateway account.
 Federal law also states that financial aid can cover all “reasonable” costs for a study abroad program, including:

 - Transportation to/from the program site